I personally prefer hot press watercolor paper.

 Hot press paper rules for drawings

-For practice sketching, I just used plain, cheap copy paper.
+For practice sketching, I just use plain, cheap copy paper.
 Since I’m not going to do anything with those sketches anyways, I don’t care.
 They’re for practice, and if they turn out really good, I’ll give them to a friend.
-But when it’s time to actually paint, I’m using either Arches or Blick Premier hot press paper.
+But when it’s time to actually paint, I’m using either Arches’ or Blick Premier’s hot press watercolor paper (usually watercolor blocks).

 Note the most important thing here – it comes down to style.
 If you’re a pure painter, you’ll more than likely prefer cold press paper.
 Cold press paper is more popular.
 You’ll notice this when you go into any art store and actually count how much cold press is available vs how much hot press is available.

 I’m not a pure painter.
 I do fantasy pinups.
-Stylistically, hot press paper serves me better than cold press paper.
+Stylistically, hot press serves me better.

 Not that that’s all I’ll ever use.
 Sometimes, I’ll paint on wood or clay.
 But when it comes to paper, I’m using hot press.